imthenachoman/How-To-Secure-A-Linux-Server/README.md

 The `code` snippets use basic commands like `echo`, `cat`, `sed`, `awk`, and `grep`.
 How the `code` snippets work, like what each command/part does, is out of scope for this guide -- the `man` pages are your friend.

-**Note:** The `code` snippets do not validate/verify the change went through -- i.e. the line was actually added or changed.
+**Note**: The `code` snippets do not validate/verify the change went through -- i.e. the line was actually added or changed.
 I'll leave the verifying part in your capable hands.
 The steps in this guide do include taking backups of all files that will be changed.

 Not all changes can be automated with `code` snippets.
 Those changes need good, old fashioned, manual editing.
 For example, you can't just append a line to an [INI](https://en.wikipedia.org/wiki/INI_file) type file.
 Use your [favorite](https://en.wikipedia.org/wiki/Vi) Linux text editor.